• “Over the oxygen supply of the body carbon dioxide spreads its protecting wings.” – Friedrich Miescher, Swiss physician, 1885

 • Drive Alzheimer’s disease (Pogue et al., 2022; Brown and Heneka, 2024)

 … to name but a few.
 So, it’s hopefully pretty clear that endotoxin is really rather awful for us.
 But, if it’s so bad, why haven’t I ever heard about it before?
-Well, I believe it’s largely because our culture and education systems haven’t assimilated many of the scientific discoveries of the past 100 years or so.
+Well, I believe it’s largely because our culture and education systems haven’t assimilated many of the scientific discoveries of the past century or so.
 Endotoxin has been known to be toxic for decades now, but money drives research, and sometimes, if research isn’t deemed to be profitable for investors, said investors are less likely to cough up funding.

 It’s not all doom and gloom though, because in light of the heightened interest in microbiome research over the last few decades, researchers are now becoming increasingly curious about endotoxin.
 Partly as a result, it is now known that there are many simple and effective ways to protect oneself against endotoxin.